Docs / Mobile & Frida / Kill cert pinning

 Kill cert pinning & intercept mobile

 The short version.
 A hardened Android app pins its server's certificate, so even a trusted proxy CA gets rejected and your History stays empty.
-Crusader's Easy Mode stands up an emulator sandbox, routes it through your proxy, installs the Crusader CA into the device's system trust store, and attaches Frida — then you run the Kill SSL pinning (Android and iOS, aggressive) script to hook out the app's pinning checks at runtime.
+Crusader can create a rootable Google APIs emulator, route it through your proxy, install the Crusader CA into the device's system trust store, and attach Frida — from Easy Mode with Create rootable emulator, or from the CLI with crusader mobile provision / configure / run.
+Then you run the Kill SSL pinning (Android and iOS, aggressive) script to hook out the app's pinning checks at runtime.
 Decrypted HTTPS lands in your proxy.
 Mobile is Hunter Pro, the automated flow is Android-only, and the aggressive script is detectable — so run it after passive recon confirms the app actually pins.

 01Why pinning blocks your proxy